Buck 65

 Richard Terfry (born March 4, 1972), better known by his stage name Buck 65, is a Canadian alternative hip hop rapper.
-Underpinned by an extensive background in abstract hip hop, his more recent music has extensively incorporated blues, country, rock, folk and avant-garde influences.

-Terfry is also a radio host, hosting the weekday Drive show on CBC Music since September 2, 2008.
-In addition, he once hosted a weekday program on CBC Radio 3's web radio station.
+Underpinned by an extensive background in abstract hip hop, his more recent music has incorporated blues, country, rock, folk and avant-garde influences.
+He is also a radio host of the weekday Drive show on CBC Music since 2008.

-History
+Career

-Early career and influences
+Early career

 Terfry was born in 1972 and raised in Mount Uniacke, Nova Scotia, a rural community 40 km north of Halifax.
 He was first exposed to rap music in the mid-1980s while listening to CBC Stereo's late-night show Brave New Waves, and then by listening to Halifax campus community radio station CKDU.
-CKDU then broadcast at only 33 watts, and he had to climb a tree in his yard to hear the station's hip hop show on his radio.
+At the time, CKDU only broadcast at 33 watts, so he had to climb a tree in his yard to hear the station's hip hop show on his radio.
 Fascinated by hip hop, the young Terfry taught himself how to rap, DJ, and, later, to produce records.
 In 1990, Terfry self-produced his first song, "The Rhyme Has To Be Good", which later received airplay on the Halifax college radio station.
-His musical influences include MC Shan, David Lynch, Gitche Manitou and Kool Keith.

-Using the moniker DJ Critical, he later hosted a hip-hop show on CKDU called The Bassment (later renamed The Treatment Program when he assumed the stage name Jesus Murphy), which aired for several years.
+In 1993, he began hosting a hip-hop show (as DJ Critical) on CKDU called The Bassment.
+The show was later renamed The Treatment Program, and he used the name Jesus Murphy.
 This period overlapped with many of his non-major-label releases.